My yoga images don’t just show poses. They offer a window into who you are and who you are becoming.

 3. Receive your images.

-Approximately one business week after your shoot, you’ll receive an instant download link for your digital files.
+Within two weeks after your shoot, you’ll receive an instant download link for your digital files.
 They will be perfectly sized for the web sharing or printing needs we discussed, preserving flexibility for future use.

 You may be thinking….

 Maybe later, I need to wait until I can do [insert pose here] perfectly.

 We sometimes treat photographs as though they’re external declarations, feeling we have to wait until we reach some peak before we’re ready to show who we are.
 But photos aren’t fixed judgments, they are a part of the river of your life and experiences.
 Where you are is exactly where you should be.
 Even if you waited, there would always be another place to go from there.
 That’s a beautiful thing, not a bad one.